top of page

 Horizon Japan International School (HJIS) admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, and athletic and other school-administered programs.

-© 2026 Horizon Japan International School All Rights Reserved
+© 2026 Horizon Japan International School.
+All Rights Reserved

 • X